 "Bitter Bites from Sugar Hills," her first collection of poems in English, has been published in December 2018 by Bordighera Press NY.

 As cover, the book boasts an art piece made by NYC-based artist Patricia Brett: "The Poet's Window" --watercolor and graphite on paper, 2018.

-"Lucciole", a collection of poems in Italian, will come out in spring 2019 by Supernova Editore, Venice.
+"Lucciole in palmo alla notte", a collection of poems in Italian, is coming out in May 2019 by Supernova Editore, Venice.

 Sara has been accepted in numerous residency programs for writers worldwide, including BILTC at the Banff Center for the Arts (2004), Noepe Center for Literary Arts on Martha’s Vineyard, Massachusetts (2014), Centre d’Art Marnay Art Centre (CAMAC) as Ténot Bursary, Marnay-Sur-Seine, France (2015), Mountain Seas, Flinders Island, Tasmania (2015), Earthskin Creative Residency, Muriwai, New Zealand (2016), Galerie Huit, Arles, France (2016), The Writer’s Room at the Betsy, Miami, Florida (2018), Hanna Creative Center, Castellvì de la Marca, Spain (2018), Casa Tagumerche, La Gomera, Canary Islands (2018).

 In 2019 she will be hosted by the New Orleans Writers’ Residency and by The Studios of Key West, Florida.

 Sara is Member of the PEN Women Writers.